ecds/GeoServer-Workflow/README.md

 This script is specific to Emory University's workflow and infrastructure, but could be adapted.
 Please feel free to open an issue here or contact <libsysdev-l@listserv.cc.emory.edu> if you have questions.

+Special thanks to Eric Willoughby at Georgia State University for working out the GDAL commands and consulting on GeoServer REST calls.

 ## Dependencies
 You will need ruby and a few gems: